ryanirl/data-analysis-projects/cell_instance_segmentation/README.md

 # Cell Instance Segmentation

-Cell instance segmentation is the segmentation and detection of individual cells (see image below).
-One possible application where this can be particularly useful is for studying how particular cells may or may not react to various treatments.
-However, segmenting instances of cells accurately by hand is a tedious and time-consuming task.
+Cell instance segmentation is the segmentation and detection of individual cells (see image below) in microscopy imaging.
+This can be particularly useful for studying how particular cells may or may not react to various treatments.
+Segmenting instances of cells accurately by hand is a tedious and time-consuming task.

-This project follows from the "Sartorius Cell Instance Segmentation" Kaggle competition, and aims to benchmark and analyzes current SOTA instance segmentation methods against the task of accurately segmenting and detecting individual cells.
+This project follows from the "Sartorius Cell Instance Segmentation" Kaggle competition [[6]](#6), and aims to benchmark and analyzes current SOTA instance segmentation methods against the task of accurately detecting and segmenting individual cells.